ec-platform-sw/Release_Testing_LAVA1/README.md

 #####################
 1. Please get the OOB Release Testing PC from IT Team with required OS Distro.
 2. Download and setup the Build folder environemtn as per UserGUide.
-3. Boot the target.
-4. Run "udhcpc" command .
-(Make sure it get the MAC address).

 Test Execution using LAVA:
 ##########################